HOPE FOR HORSES, INC STARTED OUT WITH A NEED…..

 Many “PMU” babies are well bred, and some are even registered purebreds.
 “PMU” foals can be adopted online through rescue groups, but most of the foals bred in Canada are sold directly to meat processing plants.
 In Canada, a “PMU” filly has a less than one in ten chance of escaping slaughter.
 A colt is almost certainly doomed, with a less than one in fifty chance at life.
 The mares suffer a much more grim outlook, as they are not sold until they are no longer able to become pregnant, and at that point many are too foul tempered to be desirable.
 “PMU” foals can be very rewarding to work with, as they frequently have not been handled before rescue, and for all intents and purposes should be considered wild.

-These are some of the older, original rescue pictures from 2001 when Premarin (pregnant mare urine) dosages were determined by the FDA as being too high for treatment of menopausal women and the dosages were dramatically decreased.
-As a result the Premarin mare contracts were cut in Canada and thousands of horses were sent to slaughter.
+In 2003, The women’s Estrogen Therapy drug Premarin (pregnant mare urine) was determined by the FDA as being too high a dosage for treatment of menopausal women.
+Dosages were dramatically decreased and as a result, the PMU Farms contracts were cut in Canada and thousands of horses were sent to slaughter.
 The United Pegasus Foundation (Southern California) and rescue ranches throughout the United States stepped up to rescue and adopt out these mares and foals.
 We were asked if we could be of assistance in processing the rescued mares and foals and we were more than happy to assist.
 And, yes, most of these mares were pregnant when they arrived!!!
 Babies, Babies!!!